gmatti1/SER574Assignment2RollABall/README.md

 Clone the repository and open it in Unity.

 The Build folder contains the runnable for windows.
-Just open build folder and click on
+Just open build folder and double click on gmatti1RollABall.exe.